YapengTeng/LabelTool/README.md

 - **q**: quit

 I know what the saying of my math teacher kevin means, "I am so proud what we learn together through the semester, but with review, it seems we learn very little :)".

+Later Todo:
+- change comment in English.
+- maybe need to add more different options besides 1, 10, 100